-For instance, we don't call it “walking training” when children learn to walk.
+For example, we don't call it “walking training” when children learn to walk.
 Thus we call it toilet learning as it's a skill that will continue to develop over some time… not just a weekend.
 We want to honor the child's natural process instead of taking a behaviorist approach of training via rewards.

 Furthermore, many regressions happen over that first year of toilet learning that parents don't often share, all of which I'll cover in this post!

-Another key concept of the montessori approach to toilet learning is that it does not utilize a potty chart, rewards, or bribes.
+Another key concept of the montessori method and toilet learning is that it does not utilize a potty chart, rewards, or bribes.
 Again, just like we don't use those things when kids learn to walk, we don't use them as the child acquires this new skill.

 Potty Training Chart + Rewards vs Montessori Toilet Learning

-The Montessori approach to toilet learning focuses on supporting the child with the new skill acquisiton by properly preparing the environment with a small potty chair and simply observing the child.
+The Montessori way to toilet learning focuses on supporting the child through the gradual process of toilet learning by properly preparing the environment with a small potty chair and simply observing the child.

 However typical potty training methods often utilize a more behaviorist approach with a potty training chart for stickers as the child works up to a reward or utilizes bribes and excessive praise (form of reward) for each toilet trip or sitting on the little potty for a certain amount of time.